mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

 Aside from that, there are only two key differences with the :code:`await` logic example we showed before,

 #.
 The callback must be added with :code:`task.add_done_callback()`, remember to use :code:`partial()` if the callback has other parameters besides the :code:`Future`
-#. :code:`await` for the tasks at the end, not because this script will process it (it will be processed as they come by its :code:`callback`), but because otherwise the main script will return and nothing will be done.
+#. :code:`await` for the tasks at the end, not because this script will process it (it will be processed as they come by its :code:`callback`), but because otherwise the main script will return and (most likely) nothing will be done.

 .. literalinclude:: ../../../../preamble/python/minimalist_package/minimalist_package/minimalist_async/async_callback_example.py
    :language: python